Ernest Hinton: Contributions

 and proved to be the beginning of a career in computational mechanics at Swansea.
 He went on to supervise the doctoral research of over 40 students many of whom choose to join diverse universities and continue the work begun with Prof Hinton.
 In addition he published around 250 journal and conference papers and was author, coauthor or editor of more than ten books.

 In recounting the significance of Hinton's work on structural topology optimisation, Akin and Arjona-Baez wrote "Like several of his colleagues at the University of Wales, Swansea Prof. Hinton made significant contributions to the field of engineering computations.
 He was among the first to be concerned with reducing the error in a FEA (Finite Element Analysis) and with quantifying overall and local errors."

 He and colleagues continued to make notable contributions to the emerging computational mechanics field led at Swansea by O. C. Zienkiewicz.
 Especially significant are the series of books he coauthored with D. R. J. Owen, one of the most widely respected and referenced of these is the 1980 book "Finite Elements in Plasticity".

 Professors Hinton and Owen also collaborated to edit 17 international conference proceedings and together with Prof. K. J. Bathe were chief editors of the journal "Engineering Computations".

 Of his many journal papers a series of three on the subject of homogenisation and topology optimisation published together with B. Hassani in 1998 in "Computers and Structures" have been extremely influential and widely cited.

-"His legacy will always be remembered by future generations of researchers, and by the many present students who have benefited from his research work.
-The MSc and PhD students who were supervised by Ernie benefited from his seemingly infinite motivation and inspiration.
-He also spent a tremendous amount of energy on lecturing students on both the undergraduate and the postgraduate level and students appreciated his efforts to explain difficult subjects in understandable form.
-His door was always open, and anybody who wanted help with a difficult subject, or with other problems was always welcome.
-Despite his personal fight with illness he had lots of time and encouragement for the people around him."

 Ernest Hinton died in Swansea in 1999 at the age of 53 after a protracted illness.